 Amongst those who had visited the Chatham Islands was Paki Whara, who later related his experiences: ‘There is an island out in the ocean, not far from here to the eastward, which we visited.
 It is a land of food – he whenua kai!
 It is full of birds – both land- and sea-birds – of all kinds; some living in the peaty soil; with albatross in plenty on the outlying islands.
 There is an abundance of sea and shellfish; the lakes swarm with eels; and it is a land of the karaka berry – he whenua karaka.
 The inhabitants are very numerous but they do not understand how to fight, and they have no weapons ...
 This was the story which induced us to go to the Chathams.’1

 In November 1835 the two tribes seized the Rodney, a Sydney trading ship then in Wellington Harbour.
 A first trip was made to the Chatham Islands with about 470 Ngāti Mutunga and Ngāti Tama.
-There was overcrowding and not enough food or fresh water, and when it landed most were sick.
+There was overcrowding and not enough food or fresh water, and by the time it arrived most were sick.
 A second trip was made with about 430 on board.

 Wind makes a difference